 How to Apply for a South Korean Visa from Nigeria or Kenya

-The process of applying for a visa is pretty simple and straightforward.
+The process of applying for a visa is pretty simple.
 Applicants need to put the South Korea visa requirements documentation together and submit them in person to the appropriate application centres.

 South Korea Visa Requirements for Nigerian & Kenyan Citizens

-The documents needed for your visa application include, but are not limited to the following below;
+The documents needed for your visa application include, but are not limited to the below;

 - Visa Application form filled in English or Korean with black ink, downloaded from this site and personally signed by the applicant (Applicants must fill out the entire form completely).
 You may also choose to fill out and print the e-form instead.